Four Key Tips to Build an Effective Financial Model

 David Colver has spent the years since 1990 building Operis, which offers various kinds of financial advice about project finance.
 He started out in the 1980s at Rothschild, working in project finance and contributing analysis to deals of other kinds.

-There are no available videos from "David Colver"
+There are no available Videos from "David Colver"